fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 After staking and activating a Capacity Commitment, it progresses through the following stages:

 - It initially enters the `Funded` status
-- In the subsequent epoch, the CC transitions to `Active` and begins participating in the Network
+- In the subsequent epoch, the CC transitions to the `Active` status and begins participating in the Network
 - Upon completion or failure, the CC remains in either the `Completed` or `Failed` status until the staker withdraws the collateral.
   The CC's Provider can start the collateral withdrawal process before the staker.
 This happens when the Provider unregisters the compute resources from the ended CC.
 In this case, the collateral is transferred to the staker's wallet.
 - Finally, the CC transitions to the `Removed` status, when all rewards and collateral are withdrawn